nicc777/kubernetes-cicd-lab-local/task_03_deploy_gitlab_docker.md

 > **Warning**
 > Gitlab can be fairly resource intensive.
 If your system has 32 GiB or less RAM, I would recommend running Gitlab on a second computer.

+Also note that the IP addresses shown in the example needs to be updated to your environment.

 The commands below is essentially a summary of the [official documentation](https://docs.gitlab.com/ee/install/docker.html):

 ```shell